Qazvinis' House

-The Qazvinis' House is a historical house in Isfahan, Iran.
-It belongs to the age of Naser al-Din Shah Qajar.
+The Qazvinis' House is a historic house constructed during the reign of Naser al-Din Shah Qajar in Isfahan, Iran.

-Although there are many historical houses in Isfahan, few of them are open for tourists.
+Although there are many historic houses in Isfahan, few of them are open for tourists.
 Qazvinis' house is one of these few houses.
 The house has a beautiful structure and masterly plan.
 It has multiple yards, which are surrounded by many rooms.
 The northern part of each yard is higher and is more important than the other parts.
 The notable exterior parts of the structure are the following: